 • Undertake assignment tasks.

 An audit student is an observer, learning from, but not actively participating in the classroom experience.

-Students enrolled into formal courses are required to undertake all prescribed reading for the course and to enter into discussion with lecturers and other students at a level appropriate to their level of study.
+Students enrolled into formal courses are required to undertake all prescribed reading for the unit and to enter into discussion with lecturers and other students at a level appropriate to their level of study.
 Audit students are generally not able to contribute at the required level, and are therefore asked to simply observe and learn from the classroom interactions without actively participating in them.

 Single Subject Studies

 People who do not intend to complete a full course of study but want to study one or two units for credit may enrol as Single Subject students.
 Single Subject students are expected to complete all the requirements of the unit.

 Single subject study is available for a maximum of four units.
 Should students reach this limit and wish to continue formal learning, they will be asked to apply for entry to a course of study.
 Please note that all pre-requisites apply to single subject students.
 Also, FEE-HELP is not available for single subject enrolments.
 Single Subject and Cross Institutional Admission Form